Cross-Connection Control Terms

 Installation of an approved backflow prevention assembly is required at the service connection to any premise where there is an auxiliary supply or system - even if there is no connection or cross-connection.
 For example, anyone with an alternate source of water such as a well, spring, stream, etc., or anyone with an irrigation system, Residential or Commercial Fire Sprinkler System, or two or more meters serving one parcel must have a backflow prevention device.
 Commercial and professional buildings with lab equipment, boilers, chemicals etc., are further examples of premises that require a backflow prevention device.

-The State of California Administrative Code, Title 17 and Rule 11-16 of the Rules and Regulations of the Paradise Irrigation District, require the owner of any premises on which protective devices are installed to have certified annual inspections made of such devices for their water tightness and reliability.
+The State of California Administrative Code, Title 17 and chapter 6.14 of the Policies & Procedures of the Paradise Irrigation District, require the owner of any premises on which protective devices are installed to have certified annual inspections made of such devices for their water tightness and reliability.
 The device shall be serviced, overhauled, or replaced whenever found to be defective.
 Certified records of such inspections and/or repairs are required to be submitted to the District.
 You may engage any Backflow Prevention Tester who is USC and AWWA certified to perform the test, or you may have one of our certified employees perform the test.
 However, PID will not be responsible for any repairs, re-testing, or any plumbing problems that may occur on your premises due to the testing procedures.